quartz-scheduler/contributing/CONTRIBUTING.md

 ## Process

-The Quartz Scheduler project is owned by Software AG.
-Please follow the simple Software AG contribution process documented here: https://github.com/SoftwareAG/contributing/blob/main/CONTRIBUTING.md
+The Quartz Scheduler project is owned by IBM.
+Please follow the simple contribution process documented here.

-We strongly recommend that you pay special attention to the "Note on Privacy" on that page and review the Contributor's License Agreement (linked from that page) in full.

 In brief, the process is as simple as:

 * Fork the code repository
-* Commit your changes with the _-s_ option to agree to the CLA and "sign over" copyright ownership
+* Commit your changes with the _-s_ option to agree to the DCO and "sign over" copyright ownership to IBM
-* Create a Pull Request (PR) from your fork to the original project, on the appropriate branch
+* Create a Pull Request (PR) from your fork to the original project, on the appropriate branch - please note the template questions/agreements on the PR.
 * Await feedback on your contribution (which will typically come in the form of comments on your PR)

 Please also review the following sections that have additional important information.